skip to main content

 *If necessary.

 FWIW: Once the Finals are over, prepare for the next season by visiting our How To Watch the NHL Draft guide.
-Los Angeles hosts the draft, which begins Friday, June 27.
+Buffalo hosts the 2026 entry draft, which begins Friday, June 26.

 If you’re looking for a more robust TV plan, DIRECTV and Hulu + Live TV are excellent choices for NHL fans.
-DIRECTV is ideal for those who support a local team and need regional sports network access, while Hulu + Live TV includes ESPN+ for all out-of-market games.
+DIRECTV is ideal for those who support a local team and need access to regional sports networks, while Hulu + Live TV includes ESPN+ for all out-of-market games.
 But with the season coming to a close, you may want to hold off on subscribing until the fall because each service comes with a hefty price tag.

 Which TV providers carry the Stanley Cup Finals?

 Most TV providers carry Stanley Cup Finals channels, but perhaps you want to browse services yourself.
-I compiled the provider table below so you can quickly see which services carry TNT and truTV.
+I compiled the provider table below so you can quickly see which services carry ABC and ESPN Deportes’ live coverage of the NHL Playoffs.

 Read Cox review